-These stories of extraordinary staff propelled us to find a way to not only encourage our high schoolers to look at the long term care field as a career choice, but also to encourage other staff to expand their knowledge within the field and progress to more senior positions.
+These stories of extraordinary staff propelled us to find a way to not only encourage high schoolers (who work for WISH or not) to look at the long term care field as a career choice, but also to encourage all WISH staff to expand their knowledge within the field and progress to more senior positions.

 We're grateful to and honor those who continue to bring excellence to senior care every day, especially during the difficult times of the pandemic.